nabeelvalley/docs/src/content/blog-md/2026/26-03/bubbletea-commands.md

 That's it - no Goroutines or channels needed, a pretty good abstraction on the side of the framework - and minimal effort needed from us

+> A small aside, I've started working on what will probably be a fairly sizeable side project.
+As such, I've gotten absolutely nothing done on that while somehow managing to put together two blog posts, update my photo galleries on my site, and fix a bunch of random things in other random side projects just this week - oh the power of procrastination